evanwappel/conference_central/README.md

 * duration
 * typeOfSession
 * date
-* start time (in 24 hour notation so it can be ordered).
+* start time (in 24 hour notation so it can be ordered)

-- Ideally, create the session as a child of the conference.
+Ideally, create the session as a child of the conference.
+Explaination of design choices:
-- Explain design choices

-Explain in a couple of paragraphs your design choices for session and speaker implementation.
+"""Explain in a couple of paragraphs your design choices for session and speaker implementation.

 ## Task 2: Add Sessions to User Wishlist